Teradata/developer-resources/docs/install-ai-unlimited/production/index.md

 Are you ready to scale?
 Use the production installation to prepare for enterprise use.

-This puts AI Unlimited on your CSP on an instance without JupyterLab.
-Security and sizing are simpler this way.
-For the location of JupyterLab, you have these options:
+This puts AI Unlimited on your cloud service provider (CSP) on an instance without JupyterLab, which simplifies security and sizing.
+For the JupyterLab location, you have these options:

 - On your CSP on a separate instance from AI Unlimited:
   - Installed using the AI Unlimited cloud template for JupyterLab, which includes the AI Unlimited kernel